sharjeel-siddiqui12/crud-using-nodejs-mongodb/Readme.md

 # Getting Started with Node.js CRUD Application

-This project is a CRUD (Create, Read, Update, Delete) application built using HTML, CSS, JavaScript, Node.js, and MongoDB.
+This project is a CRUD (Create, Read, Update, Delete) application built using React.js, Node.js, and MongoDB.
 It allows users to add, delete, update, and view items.

 ## Table of Contents
 - [Features](#features)